Staff Prep 06: Transactions & Concurrency — Isolation, Deadlocks & Race Conditions

 Write skew: the subtle bug

-Write skew is the hardest concurrency bug to spot.
-Classic example: on-call system where at least one doctor must always be on duty.
+Write skew is the hardest concurrency bug to spot, and the one most people have never heard of.
+The classic example is an on-call system where at least one doctor must always be on duty.

 -- Doctor A and Doctor B are both on call